-The Mellon Mays Undergraduate Fellowship (MMUF) Program is the centerpiece of the Andrew W. Mellon Foundation’s initiatives to increase diversity in the faculty ranks of colleges and universities.
+The Mellon Mays Undergraduate Fellowship (MMUF) Program is the centerpiece of the Andrew W. Mellon Foundation’s Higher Learning initiatives to nurture advanced humanistic inquiry to shape more accurate depictions of the human experience and establish the groundwork for fairer and more equitable futures.

 Train fellows in the work of professional scholarship by supporting a sustained research project